DiamondMVC/Diamond/README.md

 If a version is not supported its working branch is deleted.

-Anything below 2.7.0 is no longer supported, because 2.7.0 has better compatibility, does not introduce major breaking changes and fixes most major issues.
+Anything below 2.10.0 is no longer supported, because earlier versions are not adviced to use unless necessary.

+2.10.0+ is generally backward compatible, but 3.0.0 is not.

 Currently supported versions: 2.10.0 - 3.0.0

 No longer supported (Only available in release.): < 2.10.0

+Note: 3.0.0 is not yet supported, but the master branch is 3.0.0